iCliniq Logo

 Introduction

-Valvular heart disease is a cardiovascular condition that results in damage or any valve in the heart.
+Valvular heart disease is a cardiovascular condition that damages any valve in the heart.
 Valves are a crucial part of the heart’s structure.
 They open and close as the blood passes through them.
 They mainly regulate the entry and exit of blood into the heart’s various chambers.
-The valves have flaps or leaflets that open and close.
-Valves with three leaflets open and close simultaneously.
-In order to avoid any sort of backflow of blood, the leaflets close, and vice versa is why they open.
+The valves have flaps, or leaflets, that open and close.
+The valves with three leaflets open and close simultaneously.
+To avoid any backflow of blood, the leaflets close, and vice versa; that is why they open.

-When a valve is damaged or diseased, they do not open and close efficiently and eventually becomes leaky.
+When a valve is damaged or diseased, it does not open and close efficiently and eventually becomes leaky.
 This phenomenon is called regurgitation.
-Due to this, the backflow of blood is not stopped, and thus, blood goes back to the chamber it came from.
+Due to this, the backflow of blood is not stopped; thus, blood goes back to the chamber it came from.
 Stenosis is another type of valve disorder where the leaflets turn stiff and narrow.
-There are other cases where a leaflet is missing, which is generally found in the aortic valve.
-All the above leads the heart to work harder, which eventually gives up by being tired, leading to heart failure and sudden cardiac arrest.
+In other cases, a leaflet is missing, generally found in the aortic valve.
+All of the above leads the heart to work harder, which eventually gives up by being tired, leading to heart failure and sudden cardiac arrest.

-• The heart has four chambers - two upper sections called the right atrium and left atrium, and two lower sections called the right ventricle and left ventricles.
+• The heart has four chambers: two upper sections, the right atrium and left atrium, and two lower sections, the right ventricle and the left ventricle.

-• Parallel to four chambers, the heart has four valves - mitral valve, tricuspid valve, aortic valve, and pulmonary valve.
+• The heart has four valves parallel to its four chambers: a mitral valve, a tricuspid valve, an aortic valve, and a pulmonary valve.

-• The mitral valve or the bicuspid valve allows blood to flow smoothly from the left atrium into the left ventricle.
-It has two leaflets.
+• The mitral or bicuspid valve, which has two leaflets, allows blood to flow smoothly from the left atrium into the left ventricle.

-• The aortic valve controls smooth blood flow from the left ventricle to the aorta.
-Aorta is known to be the largest blood vessel of the heart as well as the entire body.
-It is highly flexible and is why blood flows out of the heart into the rest of the body.
+• The aortic valve controls smooth blood flow from the left ventricle to the aorta, the largest blood vessel in the heart and the entire body.
+It is highly flexible, so blood flows out of the heart into the rest of the body.
 It has three leaflets.

 What Causes Valvular Heart Disease?